Why Sensitive Santa?

 Did you know that about 1/3 of the population is more likely to experience sensory sensitivity?

-That means they are more sensitive to noise, light, scents, and so on.
-Moreover, 33% of people, including children have an invisible challenge like anxiety, autism, concision, learning disability, or something else that makes them experience sensory overload in daily life.
+Sensory sensitivity occurs when individuals have a heightened sensitivity to noise, light, scents, etc. According to research, 33% of people, including children, have an invisible challenge including anxiety, autism, learning disabilities that makes them experience sensory overload in daily life.

 Offering sensory-friendly Santa Claus visits makes sense.

 If 1/3 children you expect to visit are likely to struggle with the sensory-rich experience of extra noise, lights, scents, along with overall busyness, crowds, and general hustle and bustle, then making the experience more enjoyable is more than just being kind.
-Help create magical memories and capture special moments for all children and families at Christmas.
+It can help to create magical memories and capture special moments for all children and families at Christmas.

 How to offer a Sensitive Santa event.

-We created a FREE downloadable handbook to help businesses, malls, organizations, workplaces, community centers, and churches with a How-To Guide: Sensitive Santa.
+You may be curious, what really is a sensory-friendly Santa?
+We have created a FREE downloadable handbook to help businesses, malls, organizations, workplaces, community centers, and churches with a How-To Guide: Sensitive Santa.

 Here is a sneak peek of some of the tips we’ve included: